PureStake/algosigner/docs/dApp-integration.md

 ```
 export type TxnObject = {
   txn:        Base64-encoded string of a transaction binary,
   signers?:   [optional] array of addresses to sign with (defaults to the sender),
-  stxn?: [optional] Base64-encoded string of a signed transaction binary
+  stxn?:      [optional] Base64-encoded string of a signed transaction binary,
   multisig?:  [optional] extra metadata needed for multisig transactions,
+  authAddr?:  [optional] used to specify which account is doing the signing when dealing with rekeyed accounts,
 };
 ```